-It is often unclear who is the appropriate authority to lease the area from (see Mishnah Berurah 391:18).
-In order to avoid this problem, rabbis usually perform sechirat reshut from a number of local authorities, such as the mayor and the police chief.
-A particularly interesting situation occurred when Rav Barry Freundel of Congregation Kesher Israel

-(Washington, D.C.) established an eruv for his community.
-Due to the ambiguous nature of Washington's municipal authorities, Rav Freundel told this author that he performed sechirat reshut from United States President George Bush and Washington Mayor Marion Berry, along with the heads of the police and city council.
+Identifying the appropriate authority to lease the area from is challenging (see Mishnah Berurah 391:18 and Aruch Hashulchan Orach Chaim 391:4).
+In order to avoid this problem, rabbis often perform sechirat reshut from a number of local authorities, such as the mayor and the police chief.
+A particularly interesting situation occurred when Congregation Kesher Israel of Washington, D.C. established an eruv for the community.
+Due to the ambiguous nature of Washington's municipal authorities, the community performed sechirat reshut from United States President George Bush and Washington Mayor Marion Berry, along with the heads of the police and city council.